actions/attest/README.md

 If multiple subjects are being attested at the same time, each attestation will be written to the output file on a separate line (using the [JSON Lines][7] format).

+## Attestation Limits

+### Subject Limits

+No more than 2500 subjects can be attested at the same time.
+Subjects will be processed in batches 50.
+After the initial group of 50, each subsequent batch will incur an exponentially increasing amount of delay (capped at 1 minute of delay per batch) to avoid overwhelming the attestation API.

 ## Examples